 Sure, all of this sounds terrible.
 But do you need to worry?
 Well, there are signs to look out for if you suspect your phone to be hacked.

-13 Signs that someone is spying on your phone
+How do you know if someone is spying on your phone?

-Here are the most common warning signs that your phone is being tracked, tapped, or monitored by spy software:
+Here are the most common warning signs that your phone is being tracked, tapped, or monitored by spyware software:

 1. Anomalous data usage

-You probably know how much mobile data you use month after month.
+You probably know your monthly mobile data usage.
 If you notice any strange spikes in it, it may be a sign of spy apps.
-If someone is spying on your phone, they’re using the network to send the data collected on you.
+If someone is spying on your cell phone, they’re using the network to download the data collected on you.

 2. Unusual activity on linked accounts (Google, Facebook, iCloud)

-As we mentioned, one way to have your phone remotely is to just start spying on you via your iCloud account.
-In fact, multiple apps do just that.
-However, unusual logins and other activity on platforms like Google and Facebook may also signal a hack.
+As we mentioned, one way someone can start spying on you is via your iCloud account.
+In fact, multiple spyware mobile apps do just that.
+However, unusual logins and other activity on platforms like Google and Facebook may also signal a breach in your defense.